 The types of information used to manage workforces and outcomes is infinite.
 The methods for workforce management vary from intuitive judgement to sophisticate algorithms.
-Workforce can be scheduled, activity and position-based.
-Workforce information, method and type have in common – they manage human effort.
+Workforces can be scheduled, activity-based or position-based.
+Workforce information, method and type have one thing in common – they manage human effort.

 ‘Effort’ has many definitions.
 For workforce management a suitable definition is:

 “the amount of exertion expended for a specified purpose”.

 Effort has a number of characteristics.
 Effort is:

 - quantifiable – measurable and can drive analysis